HS8’s second group exhibition at Pah Homestead, (Auckland 8 November 2024 – 16 February 2025, opening Th 8 Nov).

 Exhibitions

-HS8’s first group exhibition will be at Depot Artspace, Devonport (Auckland) from 4 Nov to 20 Dec, 2023, opening Sat 4 Nov, 2pm.
+S8’s first group exhibition was at Depot Artspace, Devonport (Auckland 4 Nov to 21 Dec 2023, opening Sat 4 Nov).

-This will mark the mid-project experience, featuring works that were developed throughout a year-long exploration process.
-The artists’ interests, masterclasses, and coaching sessions all played a vital role in shaping the final installations of each HS8 artist.
+This marked the mid-project experience, featuring works that were developed throughout a year-long exploration process.
+The artists’ interests, masterclasses, and coaching sessions all played a vital role in shaping the edited installations of each HS8 artist.

-The exhibition process will be thoroughly examined and used as a learning tool for future exhibitions, focusing on essential curation skills, work support/furniture, artist statements, labels, and other professional gallery ethics.
-The Depot Artspace will play a crucial role in this educational process.
+The exhibition process is used as a learning tool for their future exhibitions, focusing on essential curation skills, communication, work support/furniture, exhibition design, artist statements, labels, and other professional gallery ethics.
+The Depot ArtSpace played a crucial role in this educational process.

 MORE about HS8 first exhibition